 This is an important market change, of which all Buy to Let investors should be aware, as it affects the stress testing of the mortgage and, as a consequence, how much you can borrow.

 Going forward landlords with 4 or more mortgaged properties looking to take out an additional mortgage or remortgage will have to provide additional information to lenders.
 This will include information about your existing Buy to Let properties, your landlord experience, use of letting agents and future portfolio plans.
 Before a mortgage application can be submitted, you must cover all of these points.

-Both the extra 3% stamp duty on second homes, and cuts to mortgage interest tax relief on Buy to Let properties, phased in from April 2017 have had a considerable impact on the UK Buy to Let market.
-Higher rate taxpayers now have to pay more income tax, as the ability to deduct mortgage interest from their rental calculations, before calculating their tax bill, is now being eroded.
+Both the extra 3% stamp duty on second homes along with the cuts to mortgage interest tax relief on Buy to Let properties (phased in from April 2017) have had a considerable impact on the UK Buy to Let market.

 By 2021, all landlords will have to pay tax on all gross rental income received, less allowable expenses.
 This change means that, effectively, landlords will be taxed on their turnover and not their profit.

 It is important to note that the impacts of the changes will affect those purchasing or remortgaging property through a Limited company differently, as opposed to in a personal name.

 Recently more Buy to Let products are becoming available to the benefit of individuals, partnerships and limited companies.
 This includes those looking for mortgages on a new property or for those seeking to refinance existing properties within their portfolio.

 These products can be used for several types of properties including;

 - Single let residential houses and flats